3D Secure: How to minimize fraud while maximizing conversion

-To help you make the transition as smooth and straightforward as possible, we sat down with experienced Magento merchants and system integrators to get their advice.
+With the support of Magnento 1 coming to an end in June, we wanted to help you migrate to Magento 2 as smoothly as possible.
+So we sat down with experienced Magento merchants and system integrators to get their advice.

 With Magento 2 it’s much easier to get up and running out-of-the-box, which is great news for smaller businesses.
-Larger businesses will also be happy to learn that it’s more developer-friendly than ever, so you have more flexibility and can scale easily.
+Larger businesses will also be happy to learn that it’s more developer-friendly than ever, so you have more flexibility, can scale easily, and create a unified shopper ecosystem .
+And it comes with some great benefits for busineses using subscription payments on Magento as well.

 Establish a good working relationship with your system integrator or Magento solution provider.
 Be transparent about your requirements and remember to stay flexible.
 Nothing ever goes exactly according to plan.